 In high school, my parents would give me an allowance every other week, and I would use the money to invest in hair extensions from Sally’s.
 I was unable to braid and sew, so my best bet was a glue-in right?
 Wrong!

-I go about adding extensions to my hair by parting my hair and gluing in an extension and repeating this process all the way to the top.
+I add extensions to my hair by parting my hair and gluing in an expansion and repeating this process all the way to the top.
 The result was gorgeous, it looked like my real hair, but taking it out was catastrophic.

 Even an oil adhesive didn’t work.
 It helped me remove the tracks but combing it out is what caused immediate damage.